brentd09/AZ040Labs/PowerShell-Lab-03.md

     ```PowerShell
     Get-Hotfix | Select-Object -Property *
-    # Some Properties may not contain any or the correct data, using the Select object you can see both the Property and its value
+    # Some Properties may not contain any or the correct data, using the Select-object you can see both the Property and its value
     ```
     </Strong></details>
     <details><summary>Click to see the answer</summary><Strong>